nilsding/hue_exporter/README.md

 This is a simple Prometheus exporter for various metrics from a Philips Hue system.

-Right now it only exports metrics collected from sensor devices.
+Right now it only exports metrics collected from sensor devices and lights.

 This app does obviously not belong to Philips Lighting.